• Skip to primary navigation

 • Email

 Afghani carrot halwa is creamy, decadent and delicious.
-Recipe uses ricotta cheese and dry milk powder.
-It is a perfect sweet treat for any occasion.
+This recipe uses ricotta cheese and dry milk powder along with freshly grated carrot.
+Ground cardamom adds lots of flavor.

 White oval bowl with Afghani carrot halwa topped with almond slices